 As the Helsinki to Tallinn ferry gets quite busy with as many as 2800 passengers, you may be struggling for space and to find a seat.

 But, if you upgrade, you’re guaranteed to have a seat in Tallink business lounges with room to spare.

-You also get priority check in which was a life saver with an early ferry time to skip the long queues and you’re welcomed on board with a refreshing towel and mints.
+You also get a priority check-in which was a lifesaver with an early ferry time to skip the long queues and you’re welcomed on board with a refreshing towel and mints.

 I absolutely loved my experience in Tallink business class and it made the whole journey relaxing.
 At an extra 65 Euro’s per person over the standard ferry fee, it’s a steal for all that’s included.

 4. You will see the most spectacular views of the Baltic sea

 The thing I love most about cruising is the amazing views you pass along the way and the Helsinki to Tallinn ferry route did not disappoint.